antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 private static extern void Goo([Out] string s); // warning CA1417
 ```

 Unless you are very familiar with writing P/Invokes, it's not obvious what is wrong here.
 You normally apply `OutAttribute` to types that the runtime doesn’t know about to indicate how the type should be marshaled.
 The `OutAttribute` implies that you are passing the data by value.
-It doesn’t make sense for strings to be passed by value though, and has the potential to destabilize the runtime.
+It doesn’t make sense for strings to be passed by value though, and has the potential to crash the runtime.

 ```
 Warning CA1417 Do not use the 'OutAttribute' for string parameter 's' which is passed by value.
 If marshalling of modified data back to the caller is required, use the 'out' keyword to pass the string by reference instead.